Meat Stuffed Grape Leaves (a.k.a Dolmas or Dolmades) is a Turkish dish that is also very popular in many Mediterranean and Middle Eastern countries.

 Stuff and Roll the Grape Leaves

+Start preparing your Dutch oven or cooking pot by layering it with broken/unused grape leaves.
 You can also use sliced potatoes and/or lamb ribs to avoid the stuffed grape leaves touching the bottom of the pot from burning.

-Place about 1 tablespoon of the meat filling and place it in the center of the leaf, close to where the stem was.
+Lay the grape leaf flat on a cutting board with the shiny side down.
+Place about 1 tablespoon of the meat filling and place it in the center of the leaf, close to where the stem is.

 Fold the sides of the grape leaf over the filling.